Frequently Asked Questions

 Important note: Students who are required to live on campus based on the live-on policy for the corresponding academic year, must choose on-campus housing or obtain written approval from Residential Life to commute.

 You will need to submit a Room Change Request Form and your Community Director will set up an appointment with you to discuss options.
-1st year students are only eligible for a room change within their assigned residence hall for the fall semester.
-1st years may request a room change within any traditional residence hall for the spring semester.
-Upper division students may request a room change within any ResNorth hall/area for both fall and spring semesters.
+1st year students are only eligible for a room change within the 5 FYRE- traditional residence halls.
+Upper division students may request a room change within any ResNorth hall/area.

 Note: Room changes are not allowed for the 1st and last 2 weeks of each semester.